SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

   - Tensor Decomposition
   - Non-Euclidean ML
 excerpt: ''
-authors: "<a href=https://harit7.github.io/'>Harit Vishwakarma</a> and <a href='https://pages.cs.wisc.edu/~fredsala/'> Fred Sala </a>"
+authors: "<a href='https://harit7.github.io/'>Harit Vishwakarma</a> and <a href='https://pages.cs.wisc.edu/~fredsala/'> Fred Sala </a>"
 ---
 One exciting aspect of large pretrained 'foundation' models is that it is easy to obtain *multiple observations* by repeatedly querying.
 The most straightforward example is to obtain multiple answers to a question by varying the prompt, as shown below.
-Naturally, we'd like to **aggregate** these outputs in such a way that we obtain a better estimate of the ground truth than any single answer on its own.
+These outputs could be noisy and naturally, we'd like to **aggregate** these outputs in such a way that we obtain a better estimate of the ground truth than any single answer on its own.
 Ideally, this aggregation should
 * Take into account that some estimated objects are closer to the ground truth than others, i.e., are **more accurate, and upweight** these,
 * Be fully unsupervised---so that we have no access to the ground truth and can be **fully zero-shot**,
 * Work with **structured objects**---not just model outputs, but chains, trees, and other intermediate structures used in techniques like [chain-of-thought](https://arxiv.org/abs/2201.11903) (CoT) prompting and other reasoning approaches.